fhodum/android_multidrawer/Readme.md

 ## Installation

-To add this code to your project,
+To add this code to your project, make sure to have jcenter in your repo list and add the following to your build.gradle file:

-## API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

-## Tests

-Describe and show how to run the tests with code examples.
+compile 'com.fhodum.multidraw:multidraw:0.0.1'

 ## Contributors